Skip to content

 Tokens, briefly

-The token in BLOCK_INIT is short-lived and refreshes automatically — the React transport rotates it well before expiry, and useBlockToken() exposes the current value plus a refresh() for the 401-retry path.
+The host also pushes a new token when it re-mints one mid-session (chiefly after a consent grant); apply pushed tokens unconditionally.
 You never mint, store, or long-hold a credential yourself.
 The full authentication model (claims, self-binding, scope enforcement) is a later reference page; for building, ready

 • the hooks are all you need.